Time-inconsistency with rough volatility: Proofs of results

-which implies $\ang{\partial_\omega f, \sigma^{t, \bu}} \cdot W$ is a true martingale. \end{lemma} \begin{proof} Let $m$ be a generic positive value which may vary from line to line.
-We first prove for the regular case.
+\begin{proof} Let $m$ be a generic positive value that may vary from line to line.
+We first present the proof for the regular case.
 By (1)-(2) in Definition \ref{Def:U} and the assumption that $\partial_\omega f$ has polynomial growth,